uelichueli/swiyu-admin-ch.github.io/_cookbooks/vc-visual-presentation.md

 ## Introduction

-This manual describes how to define the visual presentation of a verifiable credential (VC) displayed in the swiyu app, the digital wallet of the Swiss Confederation.
+This manual describes how to define the visual presentation of issuer, verifier and a verifiable credential (VC) displayed in the swiyu app, the digital wallet of the Swiss Confederation.

-Its goal is to enable issuers in creating clean, professional looking credentials that effectively represent their organisation or service.
+Its goal is to enable issuers in creating clean, professional looking credentials that effectively represent their organisation or service and to enable the visualization of issuer and verifier with logo and name.
 This guide provides all necessary information to prepare from the start the appropriate graphic assets and determine the suitable settings.

-The instruction is based on the OID metadata (OpenID4VCI Credential Issuer Metadata), which are defined in the [swiss profile](https://swiyu-admin-ch.github.io/swiss-profile/).
+The instruction is based on the OID metadata, which are defined in the [Swiss Profile](https://swiyu-admin-ch.github.io/specifications/interoperability-profile/).

 ## Purpose and Overview

 In the swiyu wallet app, verifiable credentials (VC) are visually represented as cards to allow users to easily recognise and utilise them.
-At the moment [^1] an issuer can define the following:
+At the moment [^1] an issuer/verifier can define the following:

 [^1]: the OCA layer allowing more options will be deployed at a later date in 2025

-- the issuer name and logo
+- the verfier's or issuer's name and logo
-- the background color
+- the background color of the credential
-- the logo / icon of the credential
+- the logo/icon of the credential
-- the name
+- the name of the credential
-- the displayed complementary info (description)
+- the displayed complementary info of the credential
-- attributes
+- attributes of the credential

-All these visible or readible features are set and configured by the issuer in the metadata of its credential.
+All these visible or readible features are set and configured by the issuer/verifier in his metadata.

 Below is an example of how various credentials are displayed in different situations in the swiyu app.